 Our Inaugural Recruiting Fair for Economics Majors (November) offered students an opportunity to speak with employers directly: to present a resume, to communicate and network, to explore internships, and/or to land a job.
 Students met with recruiters from several companies (Cape Fear Collective, Deloitte, Insight Economics, Northwestern Mutual, PacWest Bank, Proctor and Gamble, PwC, TruLab, and Wells Fargo.

-We look forward to our next recruiting fair for economics majors in late September/early October of 2023.
-If any alumni are intested in participating in future events – whether it be to recruit students for internships or jobs, to share about your own employment experiences post college, or to serve as a resource for students – please do not hesitate to email the current Chair of the Economics Department, Dr. Donna Gilleskie.
+We look forward to our next recruiting fair for economics majors in late August/early September of 2023.
+If any alumni are interested in participating in future events – whether it be to recruit students for internships or jobs, to share about your own employment experiences post college, or to serve as a resource for students – please do not hesitate to email the current Chair of the Economics Department, Dr. Donna Gilleskie.